-- 1) Considered the remuneration of the Directors for the year 2019 by considering the suitability and the scope of duties and responsibilities of Directors and also considered the level in the same industry group in order to maintain the Cirectors with knowledge, ability and quality in performing their duties for the Company.
-This was presented to the Board of Director for approval and was proposed to the Annual General Meeting for approval. - 2) Considered the remuneration of Managing Director and Senior executive concerned about annual evaluation result such as duties and responsibilities, individual performance, the Company's performance and overall operation of the Company and proposed to the Board of Director's meeting for approval.
+- 1) Considered the remuneration of the Company's directors for the year 2020 based on suitability and in accordance with the scope of duties and responsibilities of the directors and taking into account the level in the same industry to maintain knowledge, ability and quality directors in performing their duties for the Company Presented to the Board of Directors for approval And presented to the shareholders' meeting for approval. - Considered, approved and reviewed the criteria for evaluating the performance of the Board of Directors. and sub-committees for presenting to the Board of Directors. - 3) Considered the remuneration of the Managing Director and senior management by taking into account the annual assessment results, duty suitability, responsibility, the Company's performance results and present to the Board of Directors for approval.